bitfinexcom/dazaar-payment-lightning/README.md

 ```

 #### `pay.buy(amount, cb)`
-A buyer can pay a specified amount for the stream that this buyer is registered to. `amount` shall be in the units specified by the payment info given at instantiation.
+A buyer can pay a specified amount for the stream that this buyer is registered to. `amount` is specified in satoshis (1 x 10<sup>-8</sup> BTC).
 Because a new buyer is instatiated for each stream, there is no need to specify more than the amount to be purchased.

 #### `pay.validate(buyerKey, cb)`
 A seller can validate the time left for a given buyer.
 Returns `error` if there is no time left on the subscription.
 The method shall check whether the given buyer has a subscription set-up and instantiate one not already present.